pmean/classes/syllabi/5505-current.md

 Students are responsible for reading all assignments from the text, Canvas material, internet materials, and instructor provided resources before the class period in which they are to be discussed.
 Each student will complete Human Subjects training, assignments, a research proposal, and an oral presentation of the research proposal that will include poster material.

-### Course Framework

-To be added.

 ### Class structure

-In general, each class session will consist of a mixture of recorded material available on Canvas as preparation for the session, individual assignments, and discussion/activities that are related to the topic and are completed either individually, within pairs, or within small groups of students.
-The lecture material is designed to supplement the information assigned from the textbook and other sources.
+In general, each class session will consist of a mixture of recorded material available on Canvas as preparation for the session, individual assignments, and discussion boards

 ### Required Materials